Sobeston/zig.guide/chapter-3.md

 By default, Zig will compile for your combination of CPU and OS.
 This can be overridden by `-target`.
 Let's compile our tiny hello world to a 64 bit arm linux platform.

-`zig build-exe .\tiny-hello.zig -O ReleaseSmall --strip --single-threaded -target aarch64-linux`
+`zig build-exe .\tiny-hello.zig -O ReleaseSmall -fstrip -fsingle-threaded -target aarch64-linux`

 [QEMU](https://www.qemu.org/) or similar may be used to conveniently test executables made for foreign platforms.